Konippi/k8s-security-study/secret-in-container-image/build-secret/README.md

-# Use build secret in container image
+# Use build secret in container image :page_with_curl:

 This is an example of how to use a build secret in a container image.